Franz Josef Glacier Valley Walk

-The Franz Josef Glacier is one of the most talked about attractions in New Zealand.
+Franz Josef Glacier, New Zealand is one of the most talked about attractions in New Zealand.
 This impressive Glacier is 12km long and is located in the Westland Tai Poutini National park.
-The glacier is very unique in the fact that it descends (during some years) to only 300m above sea level and almost always breaks past the vegetation line.
+The glacier is very unique in the fact that it descends to only 300m above sea level and almost always breaks past the vegetation line.

 Franz Josef Glacier was a must-see spot for me so it really was a no-brainer to make a stop in the cute little town of Franz Josef for a night.
 Many travelers also have the same plan, which to me, is a great decision!

-The Franz Josef Glacier Valley walk is a great way to view the glacier.
-This walk starts from the Franz Josef carpark located only 5 minutes by car from the town of Franz Josef.
+The Franz Josef Glacier Valley walk (of the Franz Josef Glacier hike) is the best way to view the glacier without paying for a tour.
+The walk starts from the Franz Josef carpark located only 5 minutes by car from the town of Franz Josef.
 From the town, drive south on Highway 6 until you cross the long one-way bridge, then turn left.